teamstudio/docs-export/docs/pdf.md

     If you have a group of databases that contain doclinks between themselves, you should archive **all** of the databases before exporting any of them to PDF.
 This ensures that all doclinks will be exported correctly.

+## Embedded Views
+Starting with Export 4.3.0, Embedded Views are exported to PDF.
+There are a few requirements for the view to be exported:

+* The view must be in the current database.
+* The embedded view must have the *Show Single Category* option set.

+Exporting embedded views will slow down the export process a little.
+The current implementation has been optimized for views up to a few hundred thousand entries.
+If you have significantly larger views and encounter performance problems, please contact support.

 ## Preview Limitations
 The Export PDF exporter understands most of the properties that are necessary to display a Notes form.
 The main features that are not supported are